music-encoding/sibmei/ExportHandlers.md

 <persName><composer>Joseph Haydn</composer></persName>
 ```

 Where `api.FormattedText` is used, any formatting like bold or italic will be converted to the respective MEI markup.
 For `api.UnformattedText`, any such formatting is stripped.
-For lyrics, `api.LyricText` should be used. `api.UnformattedText` would be possible as well, but `api.LyricText` will take care of encoding elisions while `api.UnformattedText` will not.
+For lyrics, `api.LyricText` must be used.

 ##### Line `@endid`